This book contains

 seal to any document requiring it.
 The Registrar shall record the minutes of

-all meetings of the Vestry and of the Voting Members, provide the 2-day notice
+all meetings of the Vestry and of the Voting Members, provide the two-day notice

 to all Vestry members of Special Vestry meetings and shall perform such other